Docker Compose Multi-Container Guide

 Docker Compose is excellent for development and single-host environments.
 When you move toward production with multiple servers and high availability requirements, other orchestration tools become more relevant.

 Docker Swarm is built into the Docker Engine and provides basic clustering and orchestration capabilities.
 It shares many concepts with Docker Compose but adds service scaling, load balancing, and rolling updates across multiple hosts.
+If you are already using Docker Compose for development, the transition to Swarm involves learning new deployment commands rather than rewriting your configuration.

 Kubernetes handles more complex orchestration scenarios including automated scaling, self-healing, and sophisticated deployment strategies.
 For small teams evaluating whether Kubernetes makes sense, there is a practical guide to Kubernetes for small teams that covers when the additional complexity is justified.